documendous/docrepox/docrepo/apps/ddocs/markdown/templates/Contributing-Documendous.md

 * flake8: a commonly used Python linter to enforce PEP8 guidelines
 * mypy: checks for opportunities to add typing where appropriate
+* isort: refactors Python imports where appropriate
 * coverage: generates coverage and coverage report
 * pip-audit: looks for vulnerabilities in the project's dependencies
 * Django and Python tests: we only accept 100%

 All tests should complete successfully and touch all parts of code as expected from the coverage script.

 Important: this does not mean all functionality one can imagine should be tested!
-And obviously we don't want to test 3rd party code.
+And obviously we don't want to test 3rd party (including Django) code.

 Currently, coverage settings will look at all code except: